 (Photo credit: Wikipedia)

 When taking the cat out for a walk or on a trip, the clicker is a good item to carry along with you.
-Cats can get distracted with other people, or animals in the area.
+Cats can get distracted by other people or animals in the area.
 With using the clicker, it will reinforce the behavior that you have taught them.
-In addition, a clicker can help you with having your cat walk with you instead of wondering around.
+In addition, a clicker can help you with having your cat walking with you instead of wandering around.

 Training a cat with a clicker can be fun for both you and the cat.
 Taking steps in training will be rewarding to you and the cat.
 Try not to rush a cat in training, as they can become confused especially if they did not get the step before down.
 The training will take time and steps to achieve this behavior.
 Patience, love, and rewards will be the key factor in training your cat.

 The clicker is a good exercises tool for a cat.
 10 to 15 mins a day you should get your cat to exercises.
 For exercising, you can have the cat use a hoop, play with a toy, and climb on the scratching post or something that focuses on the cat getting exercise.
 Exercises will help the cat to stay healthy and help to keep it out of mischief.

 Clickers can come with books to help you train, treats, and a clicker.
 Clickers come in many different size shapes, and color.
 You will want to research the clickers out.
 Check out a pet store, Internet sites give lots of information on training and using a clicker.
 Check out companies that make the clicker by using the Internet to see what kind they offer and any additional information that you might need to get the process of training done.
 Check out articles about the clicker.
 Talk to someone that has used one.
 Talk to your area veterinary about training with a Clicker